-THAT: The Board of Regents authorizes The University of

-Montana-Missoula to offer a Ph.D. in School Psychology.

-EXPLANATION: The University of Montana-Missoula proposes making a

-Doctorate of Philosophy (Ph.D.) degree available in School

-Psychology in the Department of Psychology.
-The

-Department currently offers the MA and Ed.S degrees in School Psychology and the MA and Ph.D. degrees in the Developmental, Clinical, and Experimental programs (the Clinical program currently includes a child and family emphasis).
+- THAT: The Board of Regents authorizes The University of Montana-Missoula to offer a Ph.D. in School Psychology. - EXPLANATION: The University of Montana-Missoula proposes making a Doctorate of Philosophy (Ph.D.) degree available in School Psychology in the Department of Psychology.
+The Department currently offers the MA and Ed.S degrees in School Psychology and the MA and Ph.D. degrees in the Developmental, Clinical, and Experimental programs (the Clinical program currently includes a child and family emphasis).
 This would be another specialization option partially supported by the existing programs and staffing.

-Date of Meeting: Jan.
-20-21, 2005
+Item No.: 126-1005-R0105 Date of Meeting: Jan.
+20-21, 2005 Institution: The University of MontanaMissoula Program Title: Option in School Psycholo gy (Ph.D. program ir n Psychology)

-Institution: The University of MontanaMissoula Program Title: Option in School Psychology (Ph.D. program in Psychology) Level II proposa ls require approval by the Board of Regents. alterations in, or characterized by instruction; (b) reimplication could termination the (a) and the (a d (check all that apply): Level II proposals entail substantive additions to, on of programs, structures, or administrative or academic entities typically ddition, reassignment, or elimination of personnel, facilities, or courses of nent of budgets, cost centers, funding sources; and (c) changes which by ther campuses within the Montana University System and community colleges. see the curricular proposals in this category: 2.
-Ir 3.
-E 4.
-E 5.
-A d change names of degrees (e.g. from B.A. to B.F.A.) implement a new minor where there is no major; istablish new degrees and add majors to existing degrees; (new OPTION to existing Ph.D. degree in Psychology) expand/extend approved mission; and ex
+Level II action requested (check all that apply): Level II proposals entail substantive additions to, alterations in, or termination of programs, structures, or administrative or academic entities typically characterized by the (a) addition, reassignment, or elimination of personnel, facilities, or courses of instruction; (b) rearrangement of budgets, cost centers, funding sources; and (c) changes which by implication could impact other campuses within the Montana University System and community colleges.
+Board policy 303.1 indicates the curricular proposals in this category:

+1. Change names of degrees (e.g. from B.A. to B.F.A.)
+2. Implement a new minor where there is no major; $\square$ 3.
+Establish new degrees and add majors to existing degrees; (new OPTION to existing Ph.D. degree in Psychology) 4.
+Expand/extend approved mission; and 5.
+Any other changes in governance and organization as described in Board of Regents' Policy 218, such as formation, elimination or consolidation of a college, division, school, department, institute, bureau, center, station, laboratory, or similar unit.